PierfrancescoSoffritti/library-sample-app-template/README.md

 ```

 # Usage
+This library provides an Activity to be used as starting point for building sample apps.

 To use the library you need to launch the library's Activity (`SampleAppTemplateActivity`) from your sample app's main Activity.

-`SampleAppTemplateActivity` has a set of optional Views:
+`SampleAppTemplateActivity` has a set of optional Views ([screenshot1](./images/main_screen.jpg), [screenshot2](./images/nav_drawer.jpg), [screenshot3](./images/tutorial.jpg)):
-* a `Toolbar` with a title and an icon that, when clicked, sends the user to your GitHub page.
+* a `Toolbar` with a title and an icon that, when clicked, sends the user to the project's GitHub page.
 * a `NavigationDrawer` that contains:
   * a set of links to launch other Activities created by the developer.
 Each Activity is meant to be an example of the project.
   * a link to leave a star on the project's GitHub page.
   * a link to the sample app's page on the PlayStore.
 * a `WebView` that loads the homepage of the project.
-This could be a custom website or the readme of the project.
+The homepage could be a custom website or the readme of the project.

 These optional Views are configured by putting extras into the Intent that launches the Activity.

+---

 To use `SampleAppTemplateActivity`, first add it to your manifest.
 ```xml